dalesgit/logseq/pages/proper-27-outline-draft-2.md

 >
 > The wax rose in the moth's body from her soaking abdomen to her thorax to the jagged hole where her head should be, and widened into flame, a saffron yellow flame that robed her to the ground like any immolating monk.
 That candle had two wicks, two flames of identical height, side by side.
 The moth's head was fire.
 She burned for two hours, until I blew her out.
 >
-> She burned for two hours without changing, without bending or leaning-only glowing within, like a building fire glimpsed through silhouetted walls, like a hollow saint, like a flame-faced virgin gone to God, while I read by her light, kindled, while Rimbaud in Paris burnt out his brains in a thousand poems, while night pooled wetly at my feet.
+> She burned for two hours without changing, without bending or leaning – only glowing within, like a building fire glimpsed through silhouetted walls, like a hollow saint, like a flame-faced virgin gone to God, while I read by her light, kindled, while Rimbaud in Paris burnt out his brains in a thousand poems, while night pooled wetly at my feet.

+Annie Dillard was able to see into the heart of things and in the most ordinary of things to recognize the awesome presence of God.
+Good news.

+My effort today has been to try to put the present into a proper perspective, God's perspective, and to let the Good News of God soak in.

-Then, to close, I can hear that image of fire as Good News.
-Teilhard de Chardin said this:
+To close, I can hear that image of fire as Good News in the words of Teilhard de Chardin:

 > A story from the [desert fathers](https://abbeyofthearts.com/books/desert-mothers-and-fathers-early-christian-wisdom-sayings-annotated-explained/): Abba Lot came to Abba Joseph and said: Father, according as I am able, I keep my little rule, and my little fast, my prayer, meditation and contemplative silence; and, according as I am able, I strive to cleanse my heart of thoughts: now what more should I do?
 The elder rose up in reply and stretched out his hands to heaven, and his fingers became like ten lamps of fire.
 He said: Why not become fire?:
 >
 > Someday, after we have mastered the winds, the waves and gravity, we shall harness for God energies of love.
 Then for the second time in the history of the world we will have discovered fire.

+If I can sometimes be a light to illumine the Good News of God – it will be enough.

 **Keep Burning**.

 ---

+[^5]: The oldest known remains of *Homo sapiens*—a collection of skull fragments, a complete jawbone, and stone tools—date to about 315,000 years ago. "**History**" means recorded history which requires the development of written language which began ca. 6,000 years ago.
-[^1]: [*From the Examination*]
+[^1]: *From the Examination*
 [^2]: [Unlikely Heroes The Women of Matthew 1 - Wycliffe Bible Translators USA Homepage](https://www.wycliffe.org/blog/posts/unlikely-heroes-the-women-of-matthew-1)

 [^3]: [Reading Augustine's *City of God* Understanding the Two Cities Discourses on Minerva](https://minervawisdom.com/2024/03/15/reading-augustines-city-of-god-understanding-the-two-cities/)